Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Fault tolerance
 * Service limits

+Trusted Advisor provides real time guidance to help you provision your resources following best practices

 !!! tip

     The *quantity* of available Trusted Advisor checks is affected by the `AWS Support plan`.